umeding/fuzzer/doc/sections/algorithm.md

 ```
+function evaluate()
+do
   while (not all rules evaluated)
   do
     find the fire strength for each rule;
     compute the area size of the inferred control action for each rule;
   end

   while (not all output variables done)
     union the inferred areas for current output variable;
     compute the moment of this area;
     compute the crisp output using COA defuzzification method;
   do

   return crisp output variables;
 end
 ```